pwshdevs/PSFluentObjectValidation/docs/en-US/Test-Exist.md

 ### EXAMPLE 1
 ```
-# Test if the `user.name` property exists and is non-empty
 Test-Exist -InputObject $data -Key "user.name!"
 ```

+Tests that the \`user.name\` property exists and is non-empty.

 ### EXAMPLE 2
 ```
-# Test if all users in the array have a non-empty email
 Test-Exist -InputObject $data -Key "users[*].email!"
 ```

+Tests that all users in the array have a non-empty email.

 ### EXAMPLE 3
 ```
-# Test if the `settings.theme` property exists
 Test-Exist -InputObject $data -Key "settings.theme"
 ```

+Tests that the \`settings.theme\` property exists.

 ## PARAMETERS